Tambua-WomenInTech-Blog/womenintechblog/README.md

 ## Merging a Pull Request

 Once a Pull Request has been approved, merge it to the `develop` branch.
 `develop` is the default branch.

+## Creating a new release

+Once latest changes from a feature branch are merged into the `develop`branch, github actions will automatically deploy to https://tambua-womenintech-blog.github.io/womenintechblog.
+Here you can see a preview of the new changes before merging `develop` branch into the `main` branch, which automatically updates the live webpage - https://womenintechblog.dev.

+Note: If any issues arises on the `develop` branch, please fix them first before merging to `main`.